Add to Collection

-A healthy recipe for spicy baked plantain chips.
-They are wonderful dipped in guacamole, and just as great on their own.
-And so easy to make!
+These baked plantain chips are wonderful dipped in guacamole and just as great on their own.
+And they are so easy to make!

 Prep Time 10 minutes